Oaksas/awuchachign-front-end-react/README.md

 # Awuchachign Gebeya

-a web frontend application for a simple image sharing social media with full functionality of Like, Pin, and other.
+A simple image sharing social media with full functionality of like, pin, and other social media functionalities.
 ## Available Scripts

 In the project directory, you can run: